liukai1919/SQL-Project/cleaning_data.md

 3. There are some total_ordered values that are 0, I will remove them.
 4. Check if there are any total_ordered values that are negative, if there are, I will remove them.
 5. There are two productskus in sales_by_sku table that can not match products table, all_sessions table and sals_report table, I will remove it.
-6. There are 46 productsku in all_sessions table that productprice is 0 and sales_report' total_ordered is 0 as well sales_by_sku table, I will remove them.
+6. There are some some rows in all_sessions table and analytics table that that don't sold anything, I will filter them out.